House resolution would make it easier to enforce subpoenas

 WASHINGTON (AP) — A resolution being voted on Tuesday in the House would make it easier for Democrats to sue President Donald Trump’s administration and other potential witnesses who refuse to comply with subpoenas.

 The votes aren’t technically necessary, as Democrats already have the ability to go to court.
-But a House vote will give them increased standing if they do decide to file lawsuits.
+But a House vote would give them increased standing if they do decide to file lawsuits.

 In response to the agreement, Nadler said the panel will not vote to hold Barr in criminal contempt, for now.
 But the House will still vote Tuesday on the resolution to authorize civil legal action.